SpiNNakerManchester/SpiNNakerManchester.github.io/docs/push_bot/index.md

 <img src="back_of_push_bot.jpg" style="width: 400px">
 </center>

+## Setting your uni machine to communicate with generic 4 chip boards.

+### University machines

 If you are using a desktop machine and the host configuration, you will need a wifi adaptor, as shown below, to connect to the wifi access point.
 These can be acquired from central services through the website http://studentnet.cs.manchester.ac.uk/ugt/hardware.
 The systemw as originally tested with the WiPi adaptor from there.